awsdocs/amazon-athena-user-guide/doc_source/compression-formats.md

 + GZIP
 + LZO
 **Note**
-Use the GZIP compression in Athena for querying Amazon Kinesis Firehose logs\.
-Athena and Amazon Kinesis Firehose each support different versions of SNAPPY, so GZIP is the only compatible format\.
+Use the GZIP compression in Athena for querying Amazon Kinesis Data Firehose logs\.
+Athena and Amazon Kinesis Data Firehose each support different versions of SNAPPY, so GZIP is the only compatible format\.